-- 68. Junos OS performs random bit generation in accordance with NIST Special Publication 800-90 using HMAC_DRBG, SHA-256.
-The RBG for the (virtualised) SRX SRX1500, SRX4100 and SRX4200 Series platforms is seeded by two hardware-based noise sources of entropy:, namely RANDOM_INTERRUPT, and RANDOM_PURE_RDRAND (RDRAND) and RANDOM_NET. - RANDOM_INTERRUPT: This source of entropy is provided by devices whose hardware interrupts are known to provide some amount of entropy, such as hard drive controllers.
-The timings are fed into kernel HMAC DRBG (Juniper kernel DRBG) along with a CPU cycle counter. - RANDOM_PURE_RDRAND: This hardware source of entropy provides 8 bytes of RDRAND40 along with a CPU cycle counter are fed into kernel HMAC DRBG (Juniper kernel DRBG). - RANDOM_NET: This source of entropy is associated with network activity.
+- 71. Junos OS performs random bit generation in accordance with NIST Special Publication 800-90 using HMAC_DRBG, SHA-256.
+The RBG for the (virtualised) SRX4600 Series platforms is seeded by two hardware-based noise sources of entropy, namely RANDOM_INTERRUPT and RANDOM_NET. - RANDOM_INTERRUPT: This source of entropy is provided by devices whose hardware interrupts are known to provide some amount of entropy, such as hard drive controllers.
+The timings are fed into kernel HMAC DRBG (Juniper kernel DRBG) along with a CPU cycle counter. - RANDOM_NET: This source of entropy is associated with network activity.
 Timings (CPU counter values at the time of the event) together with internal representation of the network packets are used to construct extra entropy that is fed in to kernel HMAC DRBG.